NextronSystems/thor-util-manual/usage/yara-forge.rst

 YARA Forge
 ===========

-YARA-Forge (https://yarahq.github.io/) is an open source project that bundles YARA rules from different open source projects.
-Rules are offered in different **rulesets** that differ in their FP ratio / detection rate tradeoff.
+YARA-Forge (https://yarahq.github.io/) is an open-source project that bundles YARA rules from different open-source projects.
+Rules are offered in different **rulesets** that differ in their false positive (FP) ratio and detection rate trade-off.

-THOR Util offers support for downloading YARA Forge with:
+THOR Util supports downloading YARA Forge with:

 .. code:: doscon

    C:\thor>thor-util.exe yara-forge download --ruleset <ruleset>

-Where **ruleset** can be one of the following:
+The **ruleset** value can be one of the following:

 - core
 - extended